emjun/rTisane/API_OVERVIEW.md

 3. Especially if we go with one IV at a time, we start to see the need to facilitate/support improved interpretation of the results...

 4. Does ``Assumption`` have to have a ConceptualModel piv?

+5. isObserved returns NULL if ask about Unit variable because Unit variable is not added to Conceptual Model -- This seems wrong?

 ## TODOs
 - Before doing any inference, check that all of the variable relationships are "Causes" not "Relates"